Testimonials & inspiring birth stories

 I would thoroughly recommend the course to everyone especially with Gemma being a practicing midwife (and mum!) allowing her to explain how natal hypnotherapy can be used in your birthing process in a very practical and real way.

-1st baby, hospital birth (forceps birth)
+1st baby, labour ward (forceps birth)

 9/12/14 Mother’s intuition….
 Now, of course, it can all be put down to mere chance, but this is the day both Luke and I independently had thought that Amelia would begin her journey to meet us.
 Our ‘due date’ by scan was 4/12/2014 but we were keen to hold off induction despite our consultant being keen to induce me at term due to my age (40).
 We were therefore attending for extra monitoring- scan and CTG weekly, thankfully all of which were normal.
 I had been healthy throughout pregnancy.
 We wished to hold off induction if not necessary for reason other than age due to our desire to have as natural a birth as possible to give our baby the best start.
 I kept very active in pregnancy, running up until the 3rd trimester, then walking, swimming at least weekly up until term and practicing yoga a few times a week.